-THE STATES are asked to decide whether they are of opinion
+THE STATES are asked to decide whether they are of opinion -

-- (a) to establish a Working Party, comprised of both States Members and members of the public, in order to examine the operation of Third Party Planning Appeals in the Royal Court; - (b) to report back to the States Assembly by the autumn of 2008 on the findings of the Working Party; and - (c) to bring forward for consideration any recommendations from the Working Party.
+- (a) to establish a Working Party, comprised of both States Members and members of the public, in order to examine the operation of Third Party Planning Appeals in the Royal Court; - (b) to request Deputy Celia Joyce Scott Warren of St. Saviour to chair the Working Party; - (c) to report back to the States Assembly by the autumn of 2008 on the findings of the Working Party; and - (d) to bring forward for consideration any recommendations from the Working Party.